davidchengo/home_credit_default_risk/README.md

 ## Data
 1. [Download Data](https://www.kaggle.com/c/home-credit-default-risk/data)
-2. Put all extracted data files into a folder called input, which should be on the same directory as the R script.
+2. Place extracted data files into a folder called *input*, which should be on the same directory as the R script.
-3. Follow inline comments to execute the script line by line and check the outputs.

 ## Examples<br/>
 ### Census Data<br/>